How-tos Overview

 // Create a new IUniformSource instance seeded from the system time.
 IUniformSource rngSource = Uniform.Create(); // Create a new Weibull instance that obtains a uniform generator from rngSource.
 Weibull weibull = new Weibull(rngSource);

-Note that in the example above, weibull
+Note that in the example above, weibull will use the

 Weibull class's default shape and scale.